mdbloice/Labeller/README.md

 ## Requirements

+- Python >=3.5

-The following packages are required, and will be downloaded automatically by `pip` during installation:
+The following Python packages are required, and will be downloaded automatically by `pip` during installation:

-- flask
+- `flask`
-- flask-bootstrap
+- `flask-bootstrap`

 ## Future Work